CoderDojoPotsdam/intro/_docs/Development-Guide.md

 Now, you are ready to build the site.
 For the following commands to work, your command line should be in the intro directory.

+The following guide covers the installation of Jekyll.
+It is intended to work.
+If you like an alternate installation, you can have a look at the [Jekyll Documentation][install-jekyll].

 Install Ruby
 ------------